 If you have a sunny window sill that gets the morning sun, you can raise them inside.
 However it needs to be direct sunshine or otherwise your babies will become ‘leggy’ as they reach for the sun, which in turn makes them quite fragile.
 Avoid western sun as it’s too hot.
 You’ll also need good airflow as well so make sure you can crack a window.

 If you’re growing in a shadehouse I’d also recommend a lighter shade cloth 30-50% to prevent them from getting too leggy.
-Often the mini shade houses you can purchase are far too dark and seedlings and they will fail miserably.
+Often the mini shade houses you can purchase are far too dark for seedlings and they will fail miserably.

 If you’re in a cool climate you may also want to look at the protected glasshouses that usually have a plastic or glass cover to create humidity.
 We don’t need that here in the subtropics, in fact I’ve found using these in the warmer months can actually cook baby seedlings, but you will need to keep your babies free from frost and also protected from major down pours of rain and hail.